The Magic of Music

 One of the best known systems, apart from that of Pythagoras, is that of the astrologer and mathematician, Robert Fludd (1574-1637), who, in his Musica Mundana, considers that the interval between the earthly element and the highest heaven is considered as a double octave, thus showing the two extremes of existence to be in disdiapason harmony.
 Thus the highest heaven (whatever he means by that), the Sun and the Earth, each have the same tone, the only difference being that of pitch.
 Thus the Sun becomes the lower octave of the highest heaven, and the Earth the lower octave of the Sun.
 There is some truth in this as some of our regular readers will know.
 The lower octave comprises that part of the universe in which substance predominates over energy.
 Therefore its harmonies are more gross than those of the higher octave, wherein energy predominates over substance.
 Regarding this, Fludd writes: "The monochord will give eternal life (if struck in the higher part); if in the more material part, transitory life."
 The monochord referred to is a form of musical instrument, drawn by Fludd, in order to illustrate his theory.
 The whole conception, like that of Scriabin mentioned earlier, is most ingenious, but we are sorry to say, not in accordance with the Laws of Occult Science, and therefore wrong!

 It is on the number seven that Pythagoras composed his Doctrine on the Harmony and Music of the Spheres, calling a 'tone' the distance of the Moon from the Earth; from the Moon to Mercury half-a-tone; from Mercury to Venus the same; from Venus to the Sun one-and-a-half tones; from the Sun to Mars a tone; from Mars to Jupiter half-a-tone; from Jupiter to Saturn half-a-tone; and from Saturn to the Zodiac half-a-tone; thus making six tones, the diapason harmony.
 All the melody of Nature is in those six tones of seven notes, and it is therefore called the 'Voice of Nature'.
-We reproduce a 17th century engraving illustrating of Pythagoras' doctrine below.
+We reproduce a 17th century engraving which illustrates Pythagoras' doctrine below.

 music of the spheres